All In (2023): Pre-show backstage altercation

 Sometime during AEW's tour of Canada in late June and early July, Jack Perry had an upcoming vacation planned and wanted to use real glass in a segment on Collision to write himself off television.
 CM Punk, who was also working for AEW as a consultant and had booking power on Collision, disagreed with this, citing the legitimate risk of using real glass, with the production team, doctors, and Tony Schiavone also against Perry using real glass.
 During All In's Zero Hour pre-show, right before Perry was suplexed through the windshield of a vehicle, he looked into the camera and said that it was "real glass, go cry me a river", a reference to Punk's disapproval and subsequent condemnation by a section of fans when the original glass story was leaked.
 When Perry went backstage after his match, and just before Punk was about to go out for his, a confrontation occurred which led to Punk shoving Perry, leading into Punk attempting to put him in a guillotine choke.
 He also stepped toward AEW president Tony Khan, but was held back by Chris Hero and a producer, who helped break up the fight along with Samoa Joe and a referee, who were holding Perry back.
 The backstage footage shows Tony Khan trying to fix the monitors before Punk steps towards him in what is speculated to be the lunge that made Khan feel endangered, before being pulled away and approached by Malakai Black.
 Punk then proceeded to have a match with Joe in the first bout of the PPV for the "Real" World Championship.
 On September 2, following the conclusion of the investigation, AEW terminated Punk's contract with just cause under the unanimous recommendation of the AEW disciplinary committee, as well as outside legal counsel.
-This came one year after Punk's involvement in a backstage altercation following his participation in the post-event media scrum for the 2022 All Out.
+This came one year after Punk's involvement in a backstage altercation following his participation in the 2022 post-event media scrum for All Out.
 Also upon the conclusion of the investigation, it was decided that Perry would remain suspended indefinitely.

-In a statement made by Khan during the opening of the September 2 episode of Collision, he said "The incident was regrettable and it endangered people backstage.
-That includes the production staff who put the show on every week, innocent people who had nothing to do with it".
-Regarding Punk allegedly lunging at Khan, he further stated "I've been going to wrestling shows for over 30 years.
+In a statement made by Khan during the opening of the September 2 episode of Collision, he said, "The incident was regrettable and it endangered people backstage.
+That includes the production staff who put the show on every week, innocent people who had nothing to do with it."
+Regarding Punk allegedly lunging at Khan, he further stated, "I've been going to wrestling shows for over 30 years.
 I've been producing them on [TNT] for four years.
 Never in all that time have I ever felt until last Sunday that my security, my safety, my life was in danger at a wrestling show.
 I don't feel anyone should feel that way at work.
-I don't think the people I work with should feel that way and I had to make a very difficult choice today".
+I don't think the people I work with should feel that way and I had to make a very difficult choice today."